What We Do

 Mustard Seed Foundation children’s home

 In the small town of Moyamba we came across Roselyn Freeman running the Mustard Seed Foundation, a charity set up 20 years ago by her mother.
-Roselyn now manages a children's home for twenty eight disabled and disadvantaged children.
+Roselyn now manages a children's home for 42 disabled and disadvantaged children who have been abandoned by their families.
 We found the children's beds broken and lacking mattresses, which had been destroyed by urine, so we awarded a grant for their replacement, with urine-proof covers.
 We also agreed to provide wheelchairs and tricycles for several disabled children so that they could get to school and become more active.
 More recently we funded a new physiotherapy room in an old classroom and helped Roselyn to equip it.
-We now pay the salary of an extra care worker who supports and trains the eight most disabled children.
-Salaries are low in Sierra Leone so this costs us only £800 each year.
+We now pay the salaris of an extra 2 care workers who support and train the 10 most disabled children.
+Salaries are low in Sierra Leone so this costs us only £900 each year.
 In this way we enable these children to fulfil their potential and to live more independent lives.